VR Hub — Frequently Asked Questions

 It's a companion dashboard that lets you highlight controller buttons, guide stuck users, track progress, and more—no tech skills required.

 Yes.
-Use the 'Help' and 'Find' buttons to highlight items, and 'Respawn' to bring lost objects back.
+In the Facilitator Tool, use the 'Help' and 'Find' buttons to highlight items, and 'Respawn' to bring lost objects back.

 A pop-up will appear with instructions on how to troubleshoot and reconnect.